CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

 ## Task 2: View registration details in the Azure portal ###

-Once the registration is complete, you should take some time to explore the artifacts that are created in Azure.
+Explore the artifacts that are created in Azure.

 1. In the virtual machine (VM) on the left, click on the Azure portal desktop icon as shown below.